DuartBreedt/EduanBreedtBlog/content/blog/the-body-as-machine-is-dead-we-have-killed-it.md

 for all morality, value, or order in the universe; philosophy and science were capable of doing that for them.

 God, in this instance, should not simply be dismissed as an illusion or false perception, as so many atheists often do.
-God was real.
-There is no denying that the concept of God was an extrodinarily potent thing - an assemblage - organzing and assembling material in the world.
+It might be true that God was not a man floating in the sky, but God was real in so far as God played a siginifact role in shaping our world.
+God was an extrodinarily potent thing - an assemblage - organzing and assembling material in the world.
 Without God entire empires, societies, cities, and cultures would not have existed.
-With enlightenment new concepts (or assemblages) were taking God's place.
+With enlightenment, new concepts (or assemblages) were taking God's place.

 Nietzsche was a prudent analyst, noticing this societal trend in the 1880’s when Europe was still incredibly religious.
-“God is dead” for Nietzsche was a statement of fact - he accurately recognized that Christianity was in decline due to no longer being a coherent belief system.
+“God is dead” for Nietzsche was a statement of fact - he accurately recognized that Christianity was in decline due to no longer being a coherent belief system that organized society.
 It was also a statement of warning about what the future holds, what might replace Christianity, and what new issues might unfurl.

 Similar to Nietzsche, I think it is quite evident that the biomechanical understanding of the body-as-machine in physiotherapy is dead.
 While it has been an incredibly powerful concept, physiotherapy no longer needs it, the